DonovanDiamond/signalmgr/README.md

 ### Messaging

+- `GetMessages()`: Receive Signal Messages, when [bbernhard/signal-cli-rest-api](https://github.com/bbernhard/signal-cli-rest-api) is running in `normal` or `native` mode.
+- `GetMessagesSocket(messages chan<- MessageResponse)`: Opens a socket to receive Signal Messages and sends them to the `messages` channel, when [bbernhard/signal-cli-rest-api](https://github.com/bbernhard/signal-cli-rest-api) is running in `json-rpc` mode.
 - `PostSend(data SendMessageV2)`: Send a message (supports text, mentions, attachments, etc.).
 - `PostReaction(data struct{ Reaction string; Recipient string; Timestamp int64 })`: Send a reaction to a message.
 - `PostReceipt(data struct{ ReceiptType string; Recipient string; Timestamp int64 })`: Send a read/viewed receipt for a message.